0Neokun0/Git-Practice/README.md

 # bootcamp
 G.A.Technologies Bootcamp start date 26/01/2022<br>
-Bootcamp is fun!
+Bootcamp is fun!<br>
-It seems difficult but its fun!
+It seems difficult but its fun!<br>
-Git pull request is confusing!
+Git pull request is confusing!<br>
-Git best practice is pull request in a branch - make changed - update - commit!
+Git best practice is pull request in a branch - make changed - update - commit!<br>